Perkedel/CVR_Stuffings/README.md

 Additionally, proper mentals in specifics pertaining encounter of nudity & sexualized works **are required**.
 I mean all Perkedel employees in any division are expected to say okay with lewd works, we are company of culture!
 We don't hire losers. only winners.
 We don't care if you are handsome or beautiful (not like most of local companies in my areas), We want works.
 You can do it, willing do it, even by others is disgusting?
 You're in!
 Yeah, I know, we're trying everyday.

+## Disclaimer

+**Perkedel Technologies (Perkedel Teknologi Canggih Abadi) and divisions are NOT affiliated with Alpha Blend Interactive**.
+Therefore, such work & creation endeavors in any forms presented here are not officially made, nor endorsed, nor sponsored by ABI in any way.

 ## Instructions

 ### Installation Setup